HendrikZA/exercise1/README.md

 If you get stuck accessing the cluster, it may help to consult [these docs](https://cloud.google.com/kubernetes-engine/docs/how-to/cluster-access-for-kubectl).

-If you get stuck exposing the `web` application, it may help to consult [these docs](https://cloud.google.com/kubernetes-engine/docs/how-to/external-svc-lb-rbs).
+If you get stuck accessing the `web` application, it may help to consult [these docs](https://cloud.google.com/kubernetes-engine/docs/how-to/external-svc-lb-rbs).
 (And that is not the only way to do it.)

 ## Background